Statement: Inside/Outside

 I was born in Berkeley, CA and raised in Poughkeepsie, NY.
 My college years were spent in New York City and Boston, where I graduated from Massachusetts College of Art and Design with a BFA in painting.

-I currently live in Oakland, CA with my husband John Casey
+I currently live and practice in Oakland, CA with my husband John Casey.